 The Company's investment in InnovAge Sacramento includes a put right for the noncontrolling interest holders to require the Company to repurchase the interest of the noncontrolling interest holders at fair value, after the initial term of the management services agreement in 2028.
 As a result, at each fiscal period end the Company reports this put right at the greater of i) carrying value of the redeemable noncontrolling interest or (ii) fair value of the redeemable noncontrolling interest.
 Because this asset does not have observable inputs, level 3 inputs are used to measure fair value.
-As of December 31, 2021, the Company recorded an adjustment to redemption value related to the redeemable noncontrolling interest of \$2.6 million.
-This adjustment represents the excess amount of fair value over the carrying value as of December 31, 2021.
+For the three months ended March 31, 2022, the Company recorded an adjustment to redemption value of the redeemable noncontrolling interest of \$2.6 million, which was a reduction to carrying value.
+This adjustment represents the excess amount of fair value over the carrying value as of March 31, 2022.
 The fair value of the redeemable noncontrolling interest is determined utilizing a discounted cash flow model.